 Download image

-Our lobbying activities are coordinated by 11 employees at our offices in Brussels, Berlin and Stuttgart (as of August 2021).
-They are currently supported by one outside consultant.
+Our lobbying activities are coordinated by 13 employees at our offices in Brussels, Berlin and Stuttgart (as of November 2024).
 In addition to direct contact with political decision-makers (Bundestag members, Landtag members and MEPs) or their staff and participation in related events, we also take part in the policy dialogue by publishing relevant position papers and consultation contributions (either directly or via associations).
 We as EnBW additionally hold sectoral policy events and conferences of our own at our locations.

 We are also involved in industry associations and initiatives, research institutes, foundations and think tanks at local, regional and European level.
 Selected significant memberships of EnBW or its Group subsidiaries are listed below.